ishwar00/bakugo/doc/bakugo_spec.md

 # Declarations and scope

 A _declaration_ binds a non-_blank_ identifier to a _constant_, _type_, _variable_, _function_.
 Every
 identifier in a program must be declared.
-No identifier may be declared in both the file and package block.

 An identifier may be re-declared, possibly with a different type, in the same block.